BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 end
 ```

-The first line computes the circumference of a circle with radius $r$ using the formula $2 π r$. `n` is the number of line segments in our approximation of a circle, so length is the length of each segment.
+The first line computes the circumference of a circle with radius ``r`` using the formula ``2 π r``. `n` is the number of line segments in our approximation of a circle, so length is the length of each segment.
 Thus, `polygon` draws a 50-sided polygon that approximates a circle with radius `r`.

 One limitation of this solution is that `n` is a constant, which means that for very big circles, the line segments are too long, and for small circles, we waste time drawing very small segments.
 One solution would be to generalize the function by taking `n` as a parameter.
 This would give the user (whoever calls circle) more control, but the interface would be less clean.